Growing Minds Project

 Watch our Growing Minds video to find out more:

 Oxfordshire Community Foundation created the Growing Minds project, launching it in Littlemore and Berinsfield, two income-deprived communities in Oxfordshire, in January 2020.
 The project was working with 277 families in these two areas by April 2022, when it handed over leadership to the three organisations mentioned above, who had been involved from the start.
 Growing Minds services for families are delivered by established local service providers from education, health and family support.
+It is now a well-known and valued service in both areas, with 433 children involved by April 2024.

 Growing Mind’s birth to school pathway illustrates the joined-up approach to working with families with babies and children under five.
 It includes: